dialeleven/php-google-sitemap/README.md

    include_once $_SERVER['DOCUMENT_ROOT'] . '/src/GoogleXmlSitemap.php';
 ```

-**You can either have the resulting XML files be created in the same path as your script using the Google XML Sitemap class which is the default behavior if $xml_files_dir is blank or not passed as an argument.**
+Next, you can either have the resulting XML files be created in the same path as your script using the Google XML Sitemap class which is the default behavior if $xml_files_dir is blank or not passed as an argument.

 ```
-   // create new instance of the PHP Google XML Sitemap class (XML files will be written to the same path as the script  in the line below - uncomment if using)
+   // create new instance of the PHP Google XML Sitemap class (using default save dir)
-   //$my_sitemap = new Dialeleven\PhpGoogleXmlSitemap\GoogleXmlSitemap($http_hostname = $_SERVER['HTTP_HOST'], $xml_files_dir = '');
+   $my_sitemap = new Dialeleven\PhpGoogleXmlSitemap\GoogleXmlSitemap($http_hostname = $_SERVER['HTTP_HOST'], $xml_files_dir = '');
 ```

 **OR**